eleniharlan/elenijr.net/_posts/recipe/2014-06-01-greek-yoghurt-and-honey-ice-cream.md

   - ice cream
 splash: "https://farm3.staticflickr.com/2905/14322184424_32e59eb632_o.jpg"
 flickr: "72157644549913710"
+teaser: "Summertime always means getting the icecream maker out.
+Our old flat had a great sun-drenched front step and many afternoons were spent trying out different flavours on friends.
+Some of my favourites use things we grew on that front step- thyme leaves, rosemary blossom, lavender- gently diffused in the milk for the custard these fragrant herbs create a refreshing treat."
 ---

 ## Greek yoghurt and honey ice cream

-Summertime always means getting the icecream maker out.
+*Summertime always means getting the icecream maker out.
 Our old flat had a great sun-drenched front step and many afternoons were spent trying out different flavours on friends.
-Some of my favourites use things we grew on that front step- thyme leaves, rosemary blossom, lavender- gently diffused in the milk for the custard these fragrant herbs create a refreshing treat.
+Some of my favourites use things we grew on that front step- thyme leaves, rosemary blossom, lavender- gently diffused in the milk for the custard these fragrant herbs create a refreshing treat.*

 ###back to the roots